kartheekgbl/AI-ML/Superised learning/Regression/PLR/About_polynomial.md

 ### We have 2 methods to do the problem of non linear regression

-- Transformation of non-linear data to linear data, so that the linear regression can handle te data
+- Transformation of non-linear data to linear data, so that the linear regression can handle the data
 - Using polinomial regression

 #### 1. Transformation